 You can find out so much from this particular element of the census record.

-I have found out so much about my ancestors as I not only learned what my ancestors occupations were but also what it did involved as well.
+I have found out so much about my ancestors as I not only learned what my ancestor’s occupations were but also what they did involve as well.

-For example, I gained more of an insight into my ancestors work live by discovering what it meant to be an agricultural laborer, a coal miner and a blacksmith.
+For example, I gained more of an insight into my ancestor’s work-life by discovering what it meant to be an agricultural laborer, a coal miner, and a blacksmith.